Home Coffee Journal logo Home Coffee Journal

-What the bloom actually does
+What the bloom is actually doing

 Get the bloom wrong and the rest of the brew can’t recover.
 Get it right and average beans taste noticeably better.